raspberrypi/libcamera/Documentation/guides/application-developer.rst

 interface with a camera on a system, capture frames from it for 3 seconds, and write metadata about the frames to standard out.

-..
-TODO: Check how much of the example code runs before camera start etc?

 Application skeleton
 --------------------